OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-enterprise-search/nodejs/README.md

    In the new Azure Bot resource in the Portal,
     - Ensure that you've [enabled the Teams Channel](https://learn.microsoft.com/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
-    - In Settings/Configuration/Messaging endpoint, enter the current `https` URL you were given by running ngrok.
+    - In Settings/Configuration/Messaging endpoint, enter the current `https` URL you were given by running the tunneling application.
 Append with the path `/api/messages`

 1) Clone the repository